ClariceR/bobs-burger-botd-hooks/README.md

-# Get the burger of the day from Bob's Burger Api
+# Get the burger of the day from Bob's Burgers Api

 This app makes an api call to the Bob's Burger Api using fetch inside useEffect Hook.